-NOTE: There is a minimum timing requirement between two consecutive RAM reads or writes (4 x VCLK period).
+Note: There is a minimum timing requirement between two consecutive RAM reads or writes (4 x VCLK).
 If the system is running faster than 16 MHz, a "NOP" instruction should be inserted between consecutive reads and/or writes.

-5.15 SHADOW TIMING REGISTERS
+5.15 Shadow Timing Registers

 The shadow timing registers control the timing in the CRTC.
 When the regular timing registers are written to, the shadow timing registers, if unlocked (in CRT mode, they are unlocked), receive the same data.
-Locking the shadow timing registers is controlled by PR1B.
+Locking the Shadow timing registers is controlled by PR1A.

 Timing data is always read from the regular timing registers.
-The WD90C20 never reads from the shadow timing registers.
+The shadow timing registers are never read from.

-In Flat Panel mode, the shadow timing registers are loaded once and then locked by PR1B.
+In Flat Panel mode, the shadow timing registers are loaded once and then locked by PR1A.
 Once they are locked, data written to the timing registers is not passed through to the shadow timing registers and the flat panel timing is not affected.